mchirino89/mchirino89.github.io/_posts/swift/2021-03-06-serverSideVapor.md

 title:  "Building a mock server using Swift's Vapor"
 categories: swift
 excerpt: What if I told you you can use what you already know as an iOS developer for backend development?
-tags: [swift, coding, framework, server, backend]
+tags: [coding, framework, server, backend]
 ---

 [referralAutor]: https://pixabay.com/users/schäferle-3372715/